rustinmyeye/ErgoNodeAndroid/README.md

 Ergo Node for Android
 =======

 A fork of NeoTerm.
 An attempt at a one click Ergo node app for Android.
+I'm not sure what im doing...

 ![alt text](https://github.com/rustinmyeye/ErgoNode/blob/master/artwork/ergo-small.png?raw=true)